OpenPrinting/openprinting.github.io/_documentation/01-printer-application.md

 In a **sandboxed package**, we cannot modify directory contents once it is built.
 Our system is no more modular.
 We cannot choose which printer driver package to install.
 Printer Applications address this problem of modularity and give us the same freedom as in the case of printer drivers.

 A **Printer Application's Web Interface** provides configurability and makes it more accessible to the user.
 Instead of the web interface, one can also use the standard interface IPP System Service.
-This allows defining configurable parameters which a device-independent client can poll from the IPP server and display in a GUI so that the user can change them appropriate to his needs.
+This allows defining configurable parameters that a device-independent client can poll from the IPP server and display in a GUI so that the user can change them appropriate to his needs.
 It allows creation and deletion of printers, viewing active and completed jobs, cancellation of job/jobs, configuring the loaded media and network settings, requesting software updates, etc. The underlying mechanism involves adding custom pages and contents using callbacks, static resources, or external files and directories.

 <h2 id="advantages">Advantages of Printer Applications</h2>